Redbeard93/Riverwm/README.md

 `#put-> EDITOR=nvim in /etc/environment to set yazi to open files via neovim globally ex.'sudo yazi'`

+`to use swayidle properly, active `IdleAction and IdleActionSec` in etc/systemd/logind`

 Framework laptop should create `/etc/conf.d/wireless-regdom` then add`WIRELESS_REGDOM="US"` to use wifi5G